Eddie Latheron

-Edwin Gladstone Latheron (1887 – 14 October 1917) was an English footballer who played as an inside forward for Blackburn Rovers, helping them to win the Football League title in 1912 and 1914.
+Edwin Gladstone Latheron (1887 – 14 October 1917) was an English footballer who played as an inside forward for Blackburn Rovers, who won the Football League title in 1912 and 1914.
 He also made two appearances for England in 1913 and 1914.
 He was killed at the Battle of Passchendaele in World War I.

 Playing career

 Latheron was born at Carlin How, near Middlesbrough and after playing for South Bank Corinthians he joined Grangetown Athletic, playing in the Northern League.
 He was discovered by Blackburn Rovers in 1906 playing for Grangetown against Blackburn Crosshill in an FA Amateur Cup tie.
 Rovers had originally gone to watch another player but it was Latheron who caught their eye and Rovers' manager Robert Middleton paid £25 to bring him to Ewood Park.

-Despite his lack of height, he was masterful in the air and possessed excellent ball control and a fine shot.
-A prolific goal scorer, but unselfish team player, he quickly established himself as a fan's favourite and, due to his complexion and red hair, Latheron was known affectionately as "Pinkie" on the terraces.
+Due to his complexion and red hair, Latheron was known affectionately as "Pinkie" on the terraces.

 Latheron soon became a regular selection at inside-left and in 1907–08 he was joint top scorer with nine goals from 27 appearances as Rovers struggled, finishing in 14th place in the table.
 The following season, Middleton appointed Bob Holmes, the former Preston North End star as trainer.
 This appointment had a great impact on the team as they obtain fourth place in the table, with Latheron scoring ten goals.

 Blackburn continued their good form the following season and by October 1909 they became leaders of the First Division.
 They lost their position in January 1910 and finally finished in third place behind Aston Villa and Liverpool with Latheron again scoring ten goals.
 In 1910–11, Blackburn struggled away from home, with only one win, and, although they won 12 games at home, they could only finish in mid-table.
 They did, however, have a good run in the FA Cup, reaching the FA Cup semi-finals where they went down 3–0 to eventual winners Bradford City; Latheron scored three goals in the cup run, including two against Southend United in the first round.

 The 1911–12 season began badly with Blackburn Rovers losing two of the first three games.
 Blackburn's form gradually improved and the team went on an unbeaten run that lasted three months, which took them to the top of the league.
 Despite being defeated by Bolton Wanderers and Arsenal, Blackburn went on another good run and by the end of the season they had three more points than main challengers, Everton.
 This was Blackburn's first Football League title.
 Despite missing a substantial part of the season through injury, Latheron was one of the stars of the team, contributing seven goals, including vital goals against Everton and Oldham Athletic in the final weeks of the season.